-The announcement of the venture took place today, May 11 in Saguenay, Quebec.
+The announcement of the venture took place today, May 11, in Saguenay, Quebec.
 The chief attendees were Canadian PM Justin Trudeau, Quebec Premier Philippe Couillard, and Apple Senior Director Sarah Chandler.

-Alcoa designed an entirely new process that substitutes the carbon with an advanced conductive material that releases oxygen rather than carbon dioxide.
+Alcoa designed an entirely new process that substitutes carbon with an advanced conductive material that releases oxygen rather than carbon dioxide.
 The engineers came across this at a time when Alcoa intended to realize the process, for which it needed a partner.